 Checking and savings accounts are the bank accounts you use most often.
-They both hold money for safekeeping, but they have different features, and it’s essential to understand the differences between these accounts and when to use each one.
+They both hold money for safekeeping but have different features, and it’s essential to understand the differences between these accounts and when to use each one.

 A checking account is designed for frequent transactions, and you can use your money in a variety of ways.